gulpjs/gulp/docs/getting-started.md

 npm install --global gulp-cli
 ```

-#### Create a package.json
+#### Create a `package.json`
 If you don't have a package.json, create one.
-If you need help, run an npm init which will walk you through giving it a name, version, and description.
+If you need help, run an `npm init` which will walk you through giving it a name, version, description, etc.

 #### Install `gulp` in your devDependencies